Platform GitHub Actions Overview

 workflow_dispatch:

 When specific files change: Trigger a workflow when specific files change.
-This can be useful for scenarios only certain files or folders affect your Shipyard environment.
-For example, you may have a folder that contains configuration files that you want to deploy to Shipyard when they change.
+This can be useful for scenarios only certain files or folders affect your Platform environment.
+For example, you may have a folder that contains configuration files that you want to deploy to Platform when they change.

 name: When specific files change